Roland Bartetzko: Imprisonment

 Bartetzko was incarcerated at the Dubrava Prison in western Kosovo.
 He filed an appeal against the first-instance verdict, and on 12 November 2002, the Supreme Court of Kosovo reduced his sentence from 23 years to 20 years.
 In 2009, Bartetzko filed a request for interim measures with the Constitutional Court of Kosovo, alleging violations of his right to effective legal remedy, right to appeal, and human rights guaranteed by the European Convention on Human Rights.
 In August 2010, the motion was rejected by the Constitutional Court of Kosovo.

+Later life

 Bartetzko was released on parole in 2015.
 Upon his release, he relocated to Pristina and found work providing legal services to a local media company, having studied law while imprisoned.
-He is an active contributor to the question-and-answer website Quora, where he discusses his wartime experiences.
-In 2018, Bartetzko published a memoir, The Smell of War: Lessons from the Battlefield.
+In 2018, Bartetzko published a memoir called 'The Smell of War: Lessons from the Battlefield.'

 He continues to maintain that he was not responsible for the bombing of the Yugoslav passport office and has accused UNMIK of framing him.

-In 2022, Bartetzsko went to Ukraine to provide logistical support for the Ukrainian war effort amidst the Russian invasion of the country.
+In 2022, Bartetzko went to Ukraine to provide logistical support for the Ukrainian war effort amidst the Russian invasion of the country.